Super Mario Bros. Wonder Beats Marvel's Spider-Man 2 to Top the Swiss Charts

 Super Mario Bros.
-Wonder has debuted in first place on the Switzerland charts, according to SwissCharts.com for the 42nd week of 2023.
+Wonder has remained in first place in its second week on the Switzerland charts, according to SwissCharts.com for the 43rd week of 2023.

-Marvel's Spider-Man 2 debuted in second place, while Sonic Superstars debuted in sixth place.

-EA Sports FC 24 and Assassin's Creed Mirage have dropped two spots to third and fourth places, respectively.
-Mario Kart 8 Deluxe is down one spot to fifth place.
+Marvel's Spider-Man 2 and EA Sports FC 24 remained in second and third places, respectively.
+Mario Kart 8 Deluxe is up one spot to fourth place, while Assassin's Creed Mirage is down one spot to fifth place.

-The Legend Of Zelda: Tears Of The Kingdom fell from sixth to seventh place, while Minecraft remained in eighth place.
-NHL 24 dropped four spots to ninth place and Lords of the Fallen plummeted seven spots to 10th place.
+The Legend Of Zelda: Tears Of The Kingdom remained in seventh place and Minecraft remained in eighth place.
+Mario Party Superstars and Hogwarts Legacy re-entered the top 10 in ninth and 10th places, respectively.

-There are a total of six multiplatform titles in the top 10, three Nintendo Switch titles, and one PlayStation 5 title.
+There are a total of five multiplatform titles in the top 10, four Nintendo Switch titles, and one PlayStation 5 title.

 - EA Sports FC 24